urbanairship/techladder/eng.md

 ### Culture and Leadership

-Builds tools, frameworks, and projects that improve productivity for many colleagues; sets a positive example throughout the company for quality and responsibility; clears roadblocks so their team can operate at 100%; spreads knowledge of critical systems to team members; helps define hiring standards and practices
+Builds tools, frameworks, and projects that improve productivity for many colleagues; sets a positive example throughout the company for quality and responsibility; spreads knowledge of critical systems to team members; helps define hiring standards and practices

 ### Customer Success